How-to GuidesScanningScan Dependencies

 Advanced Options

-Specify an artifact name (useful for tracking multiple artifacts per repository):
+Specify an artifact name to track multiple artifacts per repository:

-Set a custom origin to track scan source:
+Set a custom origin to track where the scan was triggered from:

 --origin="my-custom-origin" # Default is "DEFAULT"